-If you are interested in being a reviewer for other OJP grant applications, please email your resume to oippeerreview@lmsolas.com.
-The OJP Solicitation Feedback email account will not forward your resume.
+If you are interested in being a reviewer for other OJP grant applications, please email your résumé to ojppeerreview@lmsolas.com.
 (Do not send your résumé to the OJP Solicitation Feedback email account.)
 Note: Neither you nor anyone else from your organization can be a peer reviewer in a competition in which you or your organization have submitted an application.

-Application Checklist FY 2017 Smart Prosecution Initiative
+Application Checklist FY 2017 Smart Policing Initiative